 However, it needed a lot of work to get tit looking like it was part of the gov.uk design library.
 The colours were wrong, the fonts incorrect and the x and y axis were very cluttered.
 I started to sift through the stylesheet trying to work out how to add the correct styles for each of the government componants.

-Within 3 works i had a fully working prototype which did the following things and then tested them with user
+Within 3 works i had a fully working prototype which did the following things and then tested them with a panel of users.

-• Allowed zooming into a peak to see more detail with a dynamic x axis
+- Enabled zooming into a peak to view more detail with a dynamic x axis

-• allowed users to pan forward and backward along the timeline to view river water-level patterns
+- allowed panning forward and backward along the timeline to view river water-level patterns